Chinoiserie1/STATE_DAO/README.md

 TO DO:

-  creation of the DAO => in progress: contract/DAO.sol, no test yet
+  creation of the DAO => in progress: contract/DAO.sol, test path => test/DAO.test.js

   creation of Rule => not started yet